“I’m not teaching you how to move your feet; I’m teaching you how to move your mind“

 Morihei Ueshiba ( 1883 – 1969 )

 As a young man Morihei Ueshiba studied and mastered a number of traditional Japanese Budō arts.
-In his early forties he was said to have experienced a spiritual awakening which significantly altered his perception of these arts, and as a consequence he developed and taught Aikido as a means of self-actualisation.
+Around forty years of age he was said to have experienced a spiritual awakening which significantly altered his perception of these arts; consequently he developed and taught Aikido as a means of self-actualisation.

 When someone first experiences Aikido it can appear to be an assortment of complex technical movements.
 However, after a period of study the student starts to appreciate that the visual appearance maybe deceptive, in as much as, when the form is practiced with the original intent it leads to an insight into some accepted universally truths, e.g, harmonies interaction, with no-separation or non-duality.